BikS2013/cli_base/designs & documents/command_execution_flow.md

 4. Command execution
 5. Result formatting and display

-## Detailed Flow for `generate prompt` Command
+## Detailed Flow for `ask` Command

 ### 1. Entry Point Initialization

 ```
-cli-tool generate prompt "why is the sky blue?"
+cli-tool ask "why is the sky blue?"
 ```

 1. The command starts at the entry point in `cli_base/main.py`